-As at April 4, 2010, we had loans to directors or persons connected to directors totaling £0.90 million.
+At April 4, 2009, we had loans to directors or persons connected to directors totaling £0.4 million.
 All of these loans were granted in the normal course of business and were largely made up of residential mortgage loans and balances on credit cards.
 Our directors and other employees are eligible for discounts on residential mortgage loans.